 For the medicinal purpose the roots, seeds, and leaves of Gunja or Ratti plant are used.
 Seeds are used in cough, colds colic complaints, gonorrhea, jaundice, and uric bile.
-The root of the plant is described as emetic, and useful in poisoning.
+The root of the plant are described as emetic, and useful in poisoning.
 The seeds constitute the Ratti weight used by jewelers, and in Ayurveda.

-Gunja seed has been used traditionally for its purgative, emetic, tonic, aphrodisiac, and hair growth promoting properties.
+Gunja seed has been used traditionally for its purgative, emetic, Tonic, aphrodisiac, and hair growth promoting properties.
 The seeds are used only after being processed through Shodhana.

 The leaves have a sweetish taste, and their juice is used as a cure for hoarseness of voice.
 Leaf juice mixed with bland oils is applied to painful swellings.
 The juice of the fresh leaves is also believed to be effective against leukoderma.
-The root is sometimes used as a substitute for Liquorice, but, although it is said to contain glycyrrhizin, it is a poor substitute.
+The root is sometimes used as a substitute for Licorice, but, although it is said to contain glycyrrhizin, it is a poor substitute.

 Plumbago zeylanica (Chitrak) roots are mixed with Abrus precatorius, and used in leucoderma.